-The last Weimar Triangle summit with the President of the French Republic, the Chancellor of the German Federation and the President of the Polish Republic was held in Warsaw on 7 February 2011, on the 20th anniversary of the Weimar format.
+The last Weimar Triangle Summit at the level of Heads of State and Government (French President, German Federal Chancellor and Polish President) was held in Warsaw on 7 February 2011, on the occasion of the 20th anniversary of the Weimar format.

 Tangible cooperation projects have been implemented in numerous fields.

 - Following the Mettlach Summit in 2006, a joint training module was rolled out for young German, French and Polish diplomats.
 This annual training session is organized by the French Ministry for Europe and Foreign Affairs Diplomatic Institute, the German Foreign Service Academy and the Polish Diplomatic Academy.
 The latest session was held in Warsaw on 29 and 30 January 2018.

 - Cooperation between strategy, analysis and policy planning centres.
 This materialized in 2018 as a round-table on the future of Europe, organized by the Embassy of Poland in France.

 - Ministerial meeting with a view to relaunching Defence Europe in “Weimar plus” format, initiated by the High Representative of the European Union at the request of the Foreign and Defence Ministers of the three countries.

 - Creation of a European Union operations and planning centre for the Horn of Africa in January 2021 - Strengthened structured cooperation in defence, which a majority of Member States take part in.
 This cooperation was decided on in 2018 at the suggestion of the French, German and Polish Foreign and Defence Ministers.

 With the Viadrina European University in Frankfurt (Oder) as the central hub.
 France provides this university with two teacher-researchers.
 The tri-national “Europa” European Studies master’s degree, inaugurated in 2013, enables students to alternate semesters between the universities of Opole (Poland), Mainz (Germany) and Dijon (France).